 What if it is finances that change?
 Perhaps there has been a divorce or a parent has lost a job.
 In these situations, I think we need to show a high degree of understanding.
 Yes, we are losing income, but they are having a huge change in their everyday family life.

-When families feel they are more than just a paycheque to you, they are more likely to recommend your studio to others.
-And, hopefully, if their situation changes also come back to your studio.
+When families feel they are more than just a pay cheque to you, they are more likely to recommend your studio to others.
+And, hopefully, if their situation changes they also come back to your studio.